enhance-dev/enhance.dev/app/docs/md/learn/concepts/routing/index.md

 title: Enhance Routing
 ---

-Enhance uses a file-system based router.
+Enhance uses a filesystem-based router.
 When a file is added to the `pages` or `api` directory, it's automatically available as a route.

 <doc-callout level="none" mark="🌱">